valeriansaliou/node-bloom-control/README.md

   `cache_bucket_id_2`
 ])

-// Purge all cache for an authenticated user
+// Purge all cache for a given authenticated user
 // Notice: identifier and token can usually be found in your Basic Auth headers bloomControl.purge.user(`user_identifier`, `user_token`)